artyom-beilis/pytorch_dlprim/README.md

 Note: pytorch backend is based on dlprimitives library that actually implements all the operators and it is relatievely well tested.

 If you still want to try:

 -   Before you begin in python code, load the library `libpt_ocl.so`:

         torch.ops.load_library("/path/to/libpt_ocl.so")

-    It would enable you to use opencl devices.
+        torch.utils.rename_privateuse1_backend('ocl')

+    1st line enables useing opencl devices as `privateuseone` device.
+The second line makes the name much more easy to use giving `ocl` name to the OpenCL devices.
     Keep in mind you may have several.
 Refer to `clinfo --list` to list of the devices and their order.
-Now instead of calling `something.to('cuda')` you call `something.to('opencl:0')` or another `opencl:1` etc.
+Now instead of calling `something.to('cuda')` you call `something.to('ocl:0')` or another `ocl:1` etc.

 -   Try to do only essential tasks on GPU, handle preparations and outputs on CPU since many ops may not be implemented for example printing